sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 #### 5.5.1.
 Multi-layer encap handling

 The incoming packet to DASH pipeline could have multiple layers of encap, however, the ASIC capacity is usually limited.
-The more encaps we handle in parser and decaps, the more the latency will be.
-Furthermore, using packet recirculation is also not ideal, because it can greatly reduces the throughput and increases the latency.
+The more encaps we handle in the parser and decaps, adds latency.
+Furthermore, using packet recirculation is also not ideal, because it can greatly reduce throughput and increase latency.

-The limit of having 2 layers of encap at maximum is trying to help this problem and avoid the pipeline having unexpected latency.
+The limit of having 2 layers of encap at maximum is an attempt to help this problem and avoid the pipeline potentially experiencing unexpected latency.

 #### 5.5.2.
 Stateless decap vs stateful decap